liangjunchen88/Full-Stack-Auction-Site/README.md

 	if you meet the any issue with the depencies like this:
 	![image](https://github.com/liangjunchen88/Topics-of-Software/assets/113968753/738615bb-075f-4a6c-bd25-44bfdf296c52)

-	You need to manual pip install the dependencies you need, here I provide all the command you may need.
+	You need to manual pip install the dependencies you need, here I provide all the command you may need:

 	```
  	pip install flask